uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-422-now-available.md

 date = "2018-07-19 06:13:26 -0700"
 draft = "false"
 +++
-### Editor\'s notes:  Metadata is key - the most important data after data
+### Editor's notes:  Metadata is key - the most important data after data

 Welcome to the [second issue of volume 42 of the IASSIST Quarterly](https://iassistquarterly.com/index.php/iassist/issue/view/3 "2")